Paattinte Palazhy

-Paattinte Palazhy is a 2010 Malayalam film directed by Rajeev Anchal.
-The film has Meera Jasmine and Revathy in lead roles.
+Paattinte Palazhy is a 2010 Indian Malayalam film directed by Rajeev Anchal.
+It has Meera Jasmine and Revathy in lead roles.
 Manoj.K.Jayan and Jagathy Sreekumar also play prominent roles in this film.
 Meera plays the role of a playback singer in the film.

 Jagathy Sreekumar plays the father to Meera's character.
 Nedumudi Venu plays a full-length role in this film.
 The movie featured six songs written by veteran poet O.N.V.
 Kurup.
-The music was being produced by Dr. Suresh Manimala, a debutant in the film industry.
+The music was produced by Dr. Suresh Manimala, a debutant in the film industry.

 Plot

-Veena (Meera Jasmine) aspires to become a world-renowned singer.
-When she realizes that the music within her has no ways of flowing out, she is driven almost to madness, but eventually finds a way to express it.
-Her father Sheshadri, Guru Usthad, Aamir, Dr. Aparna, Ganapathi, and young music director Sreehari compete for their share of her voice.
+Veena aspires to become a world-renowned singer.
+When she realizes that the music within her has no way of flowing out, she is driven almost to madness but eventually finds a way to express it.
+Her father Sheshadri, Guru Usthad, Aamir, Dr. Aparna, Ganapathi, and young music director, Sreehari, compete for their share of her voice.
 With their help, she finds the best way to share her music.